 WHAT TO DO IF MEDICAL TREATMENT IS NEEDED

-If the injury is not life-threatening (scratches, bruises, feeling unwell etc.) go to the Festival’s medical tents.
-The medical tents are located by the main entrance of the Festival site, the second entrance by the school and at the entrance of the Camping Site.
+If the injury is not life-threatening (scratches, bruises, feeling unwell, etc.) go to the Festival’s medical tents.

-If the injury is life-threatening (an accident has happened, the victim is unconscious, has severe bleeding etc.), immediately call 112.
-Briefly tell them what happened, where it happened, answer questions from the operator and follow their instructions on further actions.
+If the injury is life-threatening (an accident has happened, the victim is unconscious, has severe bleeding, etc.), immediately call 112.
+Briefly tell them what happened, and where it happened, answer questions from the operator, and follow their instructions on further actions.
 Don’t finish the conversation first.

 Don’t be indifferent when you see people who need help.
 Your action can save lives.

 WHAT TO DO AT THE FESTIVAL SITE

 If you need help or don’t know how to handle a situation, turn to the nearest security guard of the Festival.